 Similarly, the amended section 60H(1) of the FL Act conclusively presumes the partner (“the intended parent”) to be the parent of a child born through an assisted treatment procedure.

 When there is a dispute between the parents and donor, the paramount consideration under the FL Act is the best interests of the child.
 This cannot be displaced by any pre-existing agreement or understanding that the parents and donor may have entered into.
-Recent cases indicate that if there is an existing relationship between the donor and the child, it is likely that the court will make an order for the child to spend time with the donor.
+Recent cases indicate that if there is an existing relationship between the donor and the child, the court may make an order for the child to spend time with the donor.

 Changes to the FL Act now allow two ways of establishing paternity: